Mobile Environment

 • Environmental and psychological facilitators

-• Operation command center and team control
+• Incident command center and operational control

-DAY TWO – Advanced Marksmanship (Live Fire)
+DAY TWO – Advanced Simulation (force on force)

 • Tubular assault